pmcelhaney/fizzbuzz/README.md

 # Changsets Demo using Fizzbuzz

-This package was created to demonstrated [Changesets](https://github.com/changesets/changesets)
+This package was created to demonstrate [Changesets](https://github.com/changesets/changesets)

 ## Gotchas